 - We like to complete any festive dinner with this fruit dessert salad (which it actually is) but I know some folks just like to serve this as a side dish together with the main course.
 This is however not my vibe at all and I would still call it a dessert salad.

 - Chilling time is necessary.
 It helps the soft marshmallows to increase in size and absorb the sauce.
 After cooling the salad becomes fluffy and more delicious.
 Just don’t ‘’over chill’’ this.

 - For this creamy cranberry salad, I like to keep the cranberries whole, but you can puree the sauce once it’s cooked in a food processor or an immersion blender.
 If you gonna puree this, use more cranberries or reduce the orange juice so the sauce is not too runny in the end.

 - Related: leftover turkey wraps, leftover turkey shepherd's pie.

 Freezing And Storing Instructions

-No freezing is recommended.
+- No freezing is recommended.
 Fruit and creamy dressing just don’t freeze well.
-Fruit will become soggy, flavor will be off and yogurt become runny.
+Fruit will become soggy, the flavor will be off and yogurt become runny.